awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    amazon-k8s-cni:<1.6.3>
    ```

-   If your CNI version is earlier than 1\.7\.5, then use the appropriate command below to update your CNI version to the latest recommended version:
+   If your CNI version is earlier than 1\.7\.5, then use the appropriate command below to update your CNI version to the latest recommended version\.
+**Important**
+Any changes you've made to the plugin's default settings on your cluster can be overwritten with default settings when applying the new version of the manifest\.
+To prevent loss of your custom settings, download the manifest, change the default settings as necessary, and then apply the modified manifest to your cluster\.
    + US West \(Oregon\) \(`us-west-2`\)

      ```